This post may contain affiliate links.

 5. Place cheese over burger and cook until the cheese has melted and onions are griddled and golden.

-Smash Burger test kitchen Tips
+My Best Smash Burger Tips

 • The most important step in making smash burgers is the smashing.
 (Shocking, I know.)
-We recommend using a solid, very heavy duty spatula that can withstand a lot of pressure without bending or snapping.
+I recommend using a solid, very heavy duty spatula that can withstand a lot of pressure without bending or snapping.
 If you’ll be making smash burgers a lot, get a burger smasher (they’re amazing!).

 smash burger on a wooden cutting board with pickles set in the background

-Smash Burger Recipe FAQ
+Smash Burger Patty FAQs

 How do I make my smash burgers stay flat when I cook them?